nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Viewing a person : `view`

+View the specified person from the TA Toolkit.

+Format: `view INDEX`

+* View the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `view 2` views the 2nd person in the TA Toolkit.

 ### Deleting a person : `dc`

 Deletes the specified person from the TA Toolkit.